Arts of Africa, c. 1825–1960

 The artworks on display were made with aesthetic intent but would have been admired—as well as used—in public and private contexts quite different from that of a museum.
 In their original settings, they may have been worn on the body, used during performances for an audience or in rituals, or displayed for prestige.
 The labels and photographs accompanying the museum display are intended to help convey this cultural background, although ultimately the works will be experienced in new ways.

-Research on these objects, including their ownership history, is ongoing and may be incomplete.
+SCMA is dedicated to the ethical care and interpretation of its African art collection.
+Research on objects in the collection and their provenance, including when and how an object left its place of origin, is on-going and will be made publicly accessible.
 We are committed to the repatriation of any work of art that may have been looted or obtained in an unlawful manner.
 If you have additional information about a particular object, please email email@example.com.

 This installation is supported by the Suzannah J. Fabing Programs Fund and the SCMA Publications and Research Fund.